uktrade/github-standards/README.md

 As the hooks are run using a docker image within other repositories, it is a good idea to test your changes by building and running them using a local docker image.
 There is a make command for each of the hooks, that will build and run that hook for you with the correct arguments.
-For the run hook it is `run-hook-docker`.
+For the run hook it is `make run-hook-docker`.
-For the validate hook it is `validate-hook-docker`.
+For the validate hook it is `make validate-hook-docker`.

 ## Testing hooks from an external repository